 Exchanges SSH public keys between hosts.

-gpssh-exkeys -f hostfile_exkeys | -h hostname [-h hostname ...] gpssh-exkeys -e hostfile_exkeys -x hostfile_gpexpand gpssh-exkeys -? gpssh-exkeys --version
+gpssh-exkeys -f hostfile_exkeys | - h hostname [-h hostname ...] gpssh-exkeys -e hostfile_exkeys -x hostfile_gpexpand gpssh-exkeys -? gpssh-exkeys --version

-To specify the hosts involved in an SSH key exchange, use the -f option to specify a file containing a list of host names (recommended), or use the -h option to name single host names on the command-line.
-At least one host name (-h) or a host file (-f) is required.
+To specify the hosts involved in an initial SSH key exchange, use the -f option to specify a file containing a list of host names (recommended), or use the -h option to name single host names on the command-line.
+At least one host name (-h) or a host file is required.
 Note that the local host is included in the key exchange by default.

 To specify new expansion hosts to be added to an existing Greenplum Database system, use the -e and -x options.
-The -e option specifies a file containing a list of existing hosts in the system that have aready exchanged SSH keys.
+The -e option specifies a file containing a list of existing hosts in the system that already have SSH keys.
 The -x option specifies a file containing a list of new hosts that need to participate in the SSH key exchange.

 The gpssh-exkeys utility performs key exchange using the following steps: